-The terminal nitrogen atom is deprotonated and it proceeds to form a double bond with the neighbouring nitrogen atom.
+The terminal nitrogen atom is deprotonated, and it proceeds to form a double bond with the neighbouring nitrogen atom.
 The released proton attaches itself to the hydroxide ion from the basic environment to form water.

-Since oxygen is more electron withdrawing than carbon, the carbon is protonated by the water molecule as shown below.
+Since oxygen is more electron-withdrawing than carbon, the carbon is protonated by the water molecule as shown below.

 The terminal nitrogen is deprotonated again, this time forming a triple bond with its neighbouring nitrogen atom.
-This results in the formation of a carbanion where the two triple bonded nitrogens are released as nitrogen gas.
+This results in the formation of a carbanion where the two triple-bonded nitrogens are released as nitrogen gas.
 Similar to step 2, the ejected proton forms water along with the basic environment.

-Similar to step 3 of the Wolff Kishner reduction mechanism, the carbon is protonated by water, resulting in the formation of the desired hydrocarbon product as shown.
+Similar to step 3 of the Wolff-Kishner reduction mechanism, the carbon is protonated by water, resulting in the formation of the desired hydrocarbon product as shown.
 Thus, the aldehyde or ketone is converted to an alkane.

-The rate determining step of this reaction is the bond formation of the terminal carbon with hydrogen (in the hydrazone anion).
-The carbon hydrogen bond formation is helped by mildly electron withdrawing substituents.
-Highly electron withdrawing substituents decrease the negative charge of the terminal nitrogen, making it difficult to break the N-H bond.
+The rate-determining step of this reaction is the bond formation of the terminal carbon with hydrogen (in the hydrazone anion).
+The carbon-hydrogen bond formation is helped by mildly electron-withdrawing substituents.
+Highly electron-withdrawing substituents decrease the negative charge of the terminal nitrogen, making it difficult to break the N-H bond.

 Frequently Asked Questions – FAQs

-What is meant by Wolff Kishner reduction?
+What is meant by Wolff-Kishner reduction?

 The Wolff-Kishner reduction is a reaction used to convert carbonyl functionalities into methylene groups in organic chemistry.
-De-protonation of the hydrazone by an alkoxide base to form a diimide anion by a concerted, solvent mediated protonation/de-protonation step is the rate deciding step of the reaction.
+De-protonation of the hydrazone by an alkoxide base to form a diimide anion by a concerted, solvent-mediated protonation/de-protonation step is the rate deciding step of the reaction.

 Why is zinc amalgamated in Clemmensen reduction?

-Why ketone is more reactive than aldehyde?
+Why is ketone more reactive than aldehyde?

-Owing to the electron-donating nature of alkyl groups, the carbonyl carbon in aldehydes usually has more partial positive charges than in ketones.
+- Owing to the electron-donating nature of alkyl groups, the carbonyl carbon in aldehydes usually has more partial positive charges than in ketones.

 What is tollens reagent reaction?